OWASP/ASVS/5.0/en/0x15-V7-Error-Logging.md

 ## Control Objective

 The primary objective of error handling and logging is to provide useful information for the user, administrators, and incident response teams.
-The objective is not to create massive amounts of logs, but high quality logs, with more signal than discarded noise.
+The objective is not to create massive amounts of logs, but high-quality logs, with more signal than discarded noise.

-High quality logs will often contain sensitive data, and must be protected as per local data privacy laws or directives.
+High-quality logs, which often contain sensitive data, must be safeguarded in accordance with local data privacy laws or directives.
 This should include:

 * Not collecting or logging sensitive information unless specifically required.
 * Ensuring all logged information is handled securely and protected as per its data classification.